Experience and Opportunities

 Most health professional schools require applicants to take an entrance exam.
 The entrance exam depends on the field of health (e.g. MCAT for medicine, PCAT for pharmacy, DAT for dentistry).
 Entrance exam scores are used by schools in their admission process.
 A study period of 6 to 12 months is highly recommended.
 Refer to our entrance exam preparation webpage for more information.

-Below is one award opportunity that helps fund entrance exam preparation:
+Below are award opportunities that helps fund entrance exam preparation:

 ASUH Graduate Test Prep Award